The Last Voyage of the Starship Enterprise: Themes

 Upon re-release of the sketch on the Saturday Night Live compilation DVD titled The Best of John Belushi, Jon Corey wrote for Inside Pulse that the sketch was still one of ten best ever on Saturday Night Live.
 He pointed out the irony that it was not Khan Noonien Singh or the Klingons that defeated the Enterprise, but an enemy much more powerful — NBC executives.
 Nick Hartel reviewed the DVD release for DVD Talk, and commented that the sketch's satire succeeded because it was a surreal form of meta-comedy that dared to criticize NBC management.

 The New Yorker film critic Anthony Lane reflected on the sketch and Belushi's performance in 2013.
 Lane thought that the sketch was an effective satire of the cancellation of the series and simultaneously served as a death knell for the Star Trek franchise.
 He felt that viewers watching the sketch in 1976 would be hard-pressed to imagine a future, thirty-seven-years later, where Star Trek was so thoroughly ensconced within popular culture.
 Lane wrote that Belushi was flawless in his role parodying Shatner playing Kirk.
 He observed that Belushi both performed an effective parody, while simultaneously injecting his own weariness into the Kirk character.
 Lane wondered how the Star Trek franchise could ever come back from the total deconstruction the SNL skit presented.

-The sketch had one minor error.
-While breaking down the set, Herb Goodman (Gould) suggested, "How about it, Curtis?
-You think we can sell any of this junk to Lost in Space?"
-Actually, CBS had cancelled Lost in Space in 1968, one year before NBC cancelled Star Trek.